 Create your own raster and vector tiles with MapTiler

-You simply drag and drop your Shapefile, GeoJSON or any other vector or raster file type (supported file formats) into MapTiler Desktop, adjust final map properties and select the output format.
+You simply drag and drop your Shapefile, GeoJSON, or any other vector or raster file type (supported file formats) into MapTiler Engine, adjust the final map properties and select the output format.
 The map can be created in MBTiles or Folder structure designed for quick serving on the web without a need for additional server software.

 How to host your own tiles with MapTiler

-Raster technology is older and has some limitations especially from the perspective of image quality when compared to more advanced vector technology.
-However, raster map tiles still have their justification in some of the use cases, e.g., if very low-performance hardware on the end-users side is expected.
+Raster technology is older and has some limitations, especially from the perspective of image quality when compared to more advanced vector technology.
+However, raster map tiles still have their justification in some of the use cases, e.g., if very low-performance hardware on the end-users' side is expected.
 With MapTiler you can take advantage of both raster and vector tile maps of the whole planet.
-On top of that, MapTiler also gives you an option to create your own maps in both formats.
+On top of that, MapTiler also gives you the option to create your own maps in both formats.